Sample: Fizzleburn — The Accidental Genius of Atheron

 “I can do it,” he said to the butter, the table, the room, himself.
 “I just have to… demonstrate it on paper.”
 He winced at the thought of summing up his entire curiosity in eight neat paragraphs.

 Blizzit took the hint.
-After breakfast he retreated to his room, collected his scattered jars, coaxed the nightlight to power down with a lullaby he played on a two-string gearharp, and faced the neat stack of parchment on his desk.
-The application questions were straightforward; nothing in Blizzit’s life had prepared him for straightforward.
-List your competencies.
-Describe a time you solved a problem using methodical reasoning.
-Explain why the Arcanum of Dawnfire should consider you for study in the following tracks: spellcraft, alchemy, and applied mechanics.
+After breakfast he retreated to his room, collected his scattered jars, coaxed the nightlight to power down with a lullaby he played on a two string gearharp, and faced the neat stack of parchment on his desk.
+The application questions were straightforward.
+Nothing in Blizzit’s life had prepared him for straightforward.

 He penned the first answer.